Timothy-Cao/Timothy-Cao.github.io/pages/math.markdown

 Conic sections expand the artist's palette with curves derived from the intersections of a plane with a cone, including circles, ellipses, parabolas, and hyperbolas, each offering unique aesthetic contributions to Desmos art.

 Here is an example graph of Patrick that demos the use of many types of conic sections.
+His belly is a circle, his arms are quadratics, eyes are ellipses, and other lines are sections of circles.

 ![Patrick Star](../assets/images/desmos_patrick.png){:width="200px" height="200px"}